History of Auburn University in Timeline

 The 1958 Auburn team has been recognized as national champions by various ranking organizations.

-In 1960, the Alabama Legislature granted the school university status, renaming it Auburn University.
-This change reflected its growth beyond its agricultural and mechanical origins.
+In 1960, the Alabama Legislature granted Auburn Polytechnic Institute (API) university status, officially renaming it Auburn University.
+This change reflected the institution's evolution beyond its agricultural and mechanical roots.

-Prior to 1963, Auburn University was racially segregated, admitting only white students.
+Prior to 1963, Auburn University was racially segregated, with only white students being admitted.

 1967: First Degree Granted to an African-American